Santorini

 Photo: Norbert Nagel, CC BY-SA 3.0.

-Megalochori is a very quiet traditional village sitting on a hill facing to the east in the heart of Santorini.
-The roads narrow frighteningly for a nervous passenger as you get closer to the village.
+Megalochori is a quiet traditional village in the heart of Santorini, sitting on a hill facing east.
+The roads narrow as you get closer to the village, a mixture of cream and white Cycladic houses with contrasting colourful wooden doors.

 Pyrgos